Frederick Stanley Arnot

-Frederick Stanley Arnot (12 September 1858 – 14 May 1914) was a British missionary who did much to establish missions in what are now Angola, Zambia and the Democratic Republic of the Congo (DRC).
+Frederick Stanley Arnot (12 September 1858 – 14 May 1914) was a British missionary who did much to establish Christian missions in what are now Angola, Zambia and the Democratic Republic of the Congo (DRC).

 Early years

 Arnot was born in Glasgow on 12 September 1858.
 His family lived in the town of Hamilton, southeast of Glasgow, for several years.

 There he became close to his neighbours, the family of the medical missionary David Livingstone.

 He looked up to Livingstone as a hero and determined to emulate him.

 He felt practical skills would be needed in his future missionary career.

 At fourteen he left school to become an apprentice joiner in the Glasgow shipyards.